BlogGuides & TipsPractical Information

 ✅ Do

-• Ask permission before photographing locals
+• Ask before photographing people — and accept a no

 🚫 Don’t